VirtualAnalogy/Paraphrasis/README.md

 * Threadsafe!
 PluginParameters can be built to run in a multi-threaded environment ideal for audio plugins, with one high-priority audio thread and multiple low-priority threads for background tasks or GUI.
+* The multithreaded implementation is based on lock-free queues.
+Although condition variables are used to communicate between the asynchronous and realtime threads, no mutex locks are made inside the audio thread.

 Usage (Single-Threaded)